Skip to content

 bar/#

-Publication block
+Publish block

 Name Required Default Description

-topic ✓ Distribution destination topic
+topic ✓ Publish topic

-qos 0 QoS 0, 1, or 2
+qos 0 QoS: 0, 1, or 2

-retain false Retain flag true/false
+retain false Retain flag: true or false

 # ## Publish 'message'